Liza S: Customer Service

 Now a Network Manager within the Palletline team, I lead a small, close-knit group focused on delivering excellent service.
 It’s a role I’m proud of, built on years of learning, growth, and support from the people around me.

-Meet the team: Customer Service
+Customer Service

 Dan W: Customer Service Co-ordinator